WordCounter.vip

 Number Palindromes

-In computer science, palindrome detection is a classic algorithm problem used in coding interviews and data structure courses.
-The reverse-and-compare method — reversing a string and checking equality — has O(n) time complexity and is the foundation of our Reverse Text tool's core logic.
+In computer science, palindrome detection is a standard algorithm problem in coding interviews and data structure courses.
+The reverse-and-compare method (reversing a string and checking equality) runs in O(n) time.
+It's the core logic this tool uses.

 Mirror Writing: From Leonardo da Vinci to Unicode

-Mirror writing — writing that appears normal when held in front of a mirror — is one of the oldest and most fascinating forms of text transformation in human history.
-The most famous practitioner was Leonardo da Vinci, who filled thousands of pages in his private notebooks using right-to-left mirror script.
-Historians believe he used mirror writing to keep his scientific and artistic ideas private, and possibly because as a left-handed writer, it was naturally more comfortable.
+Mirror writing produces text that reads normally when held in front of a mirror.
+The most documented practitioner was Leonardo da Vinci, who filled thousands of notebook pages in right-to-left mirror script.
+Historians think he used it to keep his scientific and artistic notes private, and possibly because as a left-handed writer, it was physically more comfortable.

 Historical Fact